getodk/docs/odk1-src/form-question-types.rst

 appearance
   *none*

-A line of coordinates.
+A series of points, which can be entered either by tapping the screen to place each point, or by taking readings of the device's geolocation over time.
 On a map, each coordinate is represented by small circles with red outlines.
 These are connected by red lines.

-To collect a geotrace, first select the location-recording mode by tapping the "add marker" button in the upper right side of the screen.
+To collect a geotrace, first select the location-recording mode by tapping the "add point" button in the upper right side of the screen.
 The selected mode will be displayed in the gray bar at the bottom of the screen.
 While point collection is ongoing, the "add marker" button changes to a "pause" button.
 The "back arrow" button can be used to remove the last-entered point either when actively collecting points or when paused.
 Any point can be manually moved at any time by tapping on it and dragging it.
 The mode can only be changed if an existing line is first cleared by tapping the "trash" button.
 Recording must be paused to clear the existing line.

 .. tip::
-  Points that were entered by tapping or adjusted by dragging will always have an accuracy of 0.
-Points that were read from the device location will never have an accuracy of 0.
+  Points that were entered by tapping or adjusted by dragging will always have an accuracy radius of 0.
+Points that were read from the device location will never have an accuracy radius of 0.

 Once the trace has been saved, the coordinates of its points will be displayed on the question screen.
-The trace can be opened for manual editing by tapping to add more points, moving existing points or deleting points from the last added.
+The trace can be opened for manual editing by tapping to add more points, moving existing points or deleting the last-added point.
 After a trace has been saved once, it cannot be added to in manual or automatic location recording modes.

 The three location recording modes are:

 Placement by tapping
-  The user taps the device to place markers.
+  The user taps the device to place points.

 Manual location recording
-  The user chooses when to tap the "Record a point" button at the top of the screen to capture the device location at that moment.
+  The user chooses when to tap the "Record a point" button at the top of the screen to capture the device geolocation at that moment.

 Automatic location recording
   The user is prompted to select a recording interval and accuracy requirement.
 If the accuracy requirement is set to None, points are always collected at the recording interval.
 If the accuracy requirement is set to any other value, a point will only be captured if it meets the requirement.
-For example, given a recording interval of 20 seconds and an accuracy requirement of 10m, the app places a marker at the device location every 20s if the location is accurate to 10m or better.
+For example, given a recording interval of 20 seconds and an accuracy requirement of 10m, the app places a point at the device location every 20s if the location is accurate to 10m or better.

 .. warning::